uchi91/E-Invoice-Design-using-XSLT---part3-Usage-Of-Images-In-Base64-Format/README.md

 guide_copyingLogoInRightFormat.PNG shows how to do it.

 If you have trouble for structuring it in correct format, please directly look at the part3_UsageOfImagesInBase64Format.xslt file.
-You can see newly added parts between "<!--newly added part is below -->" and "<!--newly added part is above -->" comments.
+You can see newly added parts between "newly added part is below" and "newly added part is above" comments.

 You can see output of the transformation in output.html file.